IBBoard/cawbird/README.md

 # Cawbird 1.5

+## DEPRECATION NOTICE

+⚠ As of January 2023, Cawbird for Twitter is no longer being developed ⚠

+This is because Twitter changed the Developer Agreement to prohibit "creating a substitute for Twitter Applications" and revoked our primary API keys around 20th January.

+The next generation of Cawbird will be a Mastodon client.
+Follow Cawbird Toot Point Oh (codename NewCaw) at https://github.com/CodedOre/NewCaw

+## Introduction

 <a href="https://ibboard.co.uk/cawbird/#screenshots"><img src="./screenshot1.jpg" style="float:right; margin-left: 1em;" /></a>

-[Cawbird](https://ibboard.co.uk/cawbird/) is a fork of the [Corebird](https://corebird.baedert.org/) Twitter client from Baedert, which became unsupported after Twitter disabled the streaming API.
+[Cawbird](https://ibboard.co.uk/cawbird/) ~~is~~ was a fork of the [Corebird](https://corebird.baedert.org/) Twitter client from Baedert, which became unsupported after Twitter disabled the streaming API.

-Cawbird works with the new APIs and includes a few fixes and modifications that have historically been patched in to IBBoard's custom Corebird build on his personal Open Build Service account<sup>[1](#footnote1)</sup>.
+Cawbird ~~works~~ worked with the new APIs and includes a few fixes and modifications that have historically been patched in to IBBoard's custom Corebird build on his personal Open Build Service account<sup>[1](#footnote1)</sup>.

 ## Packaging and installation